Dramatherapy - MSc

 Teaching, learning and assessment

 You will attend workshops/classes, work in groups and carry out independent learning.
 Assessment methods include assessed facilitation (group and 1:1), devised therapeutic performances, essays and viva presentations.
 You will undertake practice placements in different settings over two years.

 Placements are vital to your learning process.
 It is your opportunity to facilitate for others the creative and therapeutic skills, structures and qualities that are being developed in you on the course.
 You will undertake a supervised practice placement spread over two semesters.
 In Year One this is likely to be one day per week and in Year Two it is likely to be two days.
 Your placements could be in various settings throughout Scotland, including education, voluntary and healthcare environments.
 Placements are allocated by QMU in Year One, in negotiation with you.
 In Year Two, you’ll be encouraged, with support, to develop your own placement opportunity in an area of clinical interest to you.
 This may be in a setting without current dramatherapy provision.

 Classes in Year One usually take place at QMU across two days per week and in Year Two, across one day per week.
 You will attend practice placements throughout the course.
 All students will be required to carry out independent learning.

-It is anticipated there will be a first group of approximately 10-15 students on this course.
-Some classes will be larger due to shared learning with MSc Music Therapy and Art Psychotherapy students.
+It is anticipated that your dramatherapy learning cohort will be approximately 15 students.
+Some classes will be larger due to shared learning with MSc Music Therapy and MSc Art Psychotherapy students.

 - Dramatherapy Practice and Clinical Resources (20 credits)